Dinosaucers

-Dinosaucers is a 1987 animated television series co-produced in the United States and Canada; developed and produced by DIC Animation City in association with Lightyear Entertainment and Coca-Cola Telecommunications.
+Dinosaucers is a 1987 animated series developed and produced by DIC Enterprises in association with Lightyear Entertainment and Coca-Cola Telecommunications.
 The show was created by producer Michael E. Uslan, who considered it a "harebrained idea".
-Despite only running for one season, it did run for a total of 65 episodes as ordered to be a 13-week-long series, when it aired on first-run syndication.
+Even though it ran for only one season, it did manage to run for a total of 65 episodes as ordered to be a 13-week-long series, when it aired on first-run syndication.

 Plot

-"Ryan: We used to be four ordinary teenagers, until one day...we meet some new friends...from out of town.
+"Ryan: We used to be four ordinary teenagers, until one day...we met some new friends...from out of town.
 They were called...
 Dinosaucers!
 My friends and I became the Secret Scouts!
 Allies to these Dinosaucers from outer space and joined in their battles against Genghis Rex and the evil Tyrannos!

 Ankylo: The Dinosaucers are leaving Bossasaur (snort!)